prossm/basic-web-tts/README.md

 - The server expects voice model files to be in ONNX format
 - Temporary audio files are automatically cleaned up after processing
-- The web interface supports various playback speeds (0.5x to 2x)
+- The web interface supports various playback speeds (0.25x to 2x)
 - All processing is done locally on your machine
 - Docker deployment is recommended for consistent environments
+- Consider using [disco](https://disco.cloud/) for production deployments